BrenoFariasdaSilva/AutoMetric/README.md

 **AutoMetric** is an enhanced tool that automates the extraction of metadata from GitHub and GitLab repositories, providing comprehensive insights into Open-Source Software (OSS) quality metrics.
 This project is a fork of [AutoMetric](https://github.com/HckEX/AutoMetric), incorporating substantial enhancements, including:

 - Improved **AutoMetric.py** code quality.
+- Computing Mean Time to Update (MTTU) with Repository Tags from the GitHub when the Releases is not available.
 - Execution parameters for managing various input methods.
 - Environment configuration file to eliminate hardcoded GitHub tokens.
 - Virtual environments for isolated package management.